nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:
 1. The *Result Display* will show a success message.
 1. Homerce will switch to the *Appointment Tab*.
-1. You will see your edited appointment displayed alongside other appointments in your tracker.
+1. You will see your edited appointment displayed alongside other appointments in your list of appointments.

 ![editapt](images/editapt.png) <br>
 *Figure 18 - GUI outcome for `editapt`*